-Comprehensive Capital Analysis and Review On April 5, 2024, the Firm submitted its 2024 Capital Plan to the Federal Reserve.
-On June 28, 2024, the Firm announced that its preliminary Stress Capital Buffer ("SCB") requirement provided by the Federal Reserve is 3.3% (up from the current 2.9%), and the Firm's Standardized CET1 capital ratio requirement, including regulatory buffers, is 12.3% (up from the current 11.9%).
-In addition, consistent with the Firm's press release on June 26, 2024 regarding the potential for higher stress losses, should the Federal Reserve modify the Firm's stress results, the Firm's Standardized CET1 capital ratio requirement would likely be modestly higher than 12.3%.
-The Federal Reserve will provide the Firm with its final SCB requirement by August 31, 2024, and that requirement will become effective on October 1, 2024, and will remain in effect until September 30, 2025.
+Comprehensive Capital Analysis and Review On June 28, 2024, the Firm announced that its preliminary Stress Capital Buffer ("SCB") requirement provided by the Federal Reserve is 3.3% (up from 2.9%), and the Firm's Standardized CET1 capital ratio requirement, including regulatory buffers, is 12.3% (up from 11.9%).
+On August 28, 2024, the Federal Reserve affirmed these requirements.
+The SCB requirement became effective on October 1, 2024, and will remain in effect until September 30, 2025.